Demand-Side Scheduling Based on Multi-Agent Deep Actor-Critic Learning for Smart Grids: Semi-Distributed Deep Reinforcement Learning for Task Scheduling

 This policy gradient estimate is known to have high variance.
 It has been shown that this problem is exacerbated in multi-agent settings \cite{RN242}.
-For this reason, we propose the implementation of PPO as it limits the size of each policy update through the use of a surrogate objective function.
-Additionally, we augment the individually trained actor networks with a central critic network $\hat{V}^\pi$ that approximates the value function for each household $V^\pi_n$ based on the overall system state, thus receiving information for training of cooperative actions by individual households.
-The objective function we propose is the following:
+For this reason, we propose the implementation of PPO as it limits the size of each policy update.
+Additionally, we augment the individually trained actor networks with a central critic network $\hat{V}^\pi$ that approximates the value function for each household $V^\pi_n$ based on the overall system state, thus receiving information for the training of cooperative actions by individual households.
+The objective function we propose is:

 where $\rho_k(\theta_n) = \frac{\pi_n( \mathbf{a}_k|\mathbf{o}_k)}{\pi_{n,old(\mathbf{a}_k|\mathbf{o}_k)}}$, and both $\epsilon$ and $\lambda$ are hyperparameters. $\hat{A}^\pi_n(k)$ is the estimated advantage value, which is computed using the critic network: